ThunderstormPvP/docs.oc.tc/modules/gamemode_rush.md

 ---

 Rush is essentially a racing game mode.
 A map will define three main regions, a spawn point, start line, and finish line.
 When players spawn on the map, spectators originally spawn at the spawn-point.
 Players will then be picked by random one after another until everyone has had their turn.
 Scores are calculated by the amount of time it takes for a player to complete the course.
 If a player never passes the start line they will be given a score of 1.
-Player's who do not pass the finish line or die will get a number calculated from their last time.
+Players who do not pass the finish line or die will get a number calculated from their last time.
 The player with the highest score (shortest time) will win the match.

 <div class='table-responsive'>
   <table class='table table-striped table-condensed'>